Patron Service Policies of the Library

 Any incoming FAX transmission for a patron will be held for the patron for fourteen (14) days.
 Contact will attempt to be made, if a telephone number is on file for the patron.
 The Library assumes no responsibility for unclaimed FAX transmissions.

 A fee of one dollar ($1.00) per page will be charged for any incoming or outgoing FAX.

 Several die cut machines are available for public use.
 Patrons must supply their own paper.
 Instructions will be given by a staff member prior to use.
 There is no charge for this service.

 Laminating service is available at a charge of one dollar ($1.00) per foot, with a minimum charge of $1.00.
 Patrons may bring in and leave materials to be laminated, if they have a minimal amount, and their materials will be included in the next lamination.
 Patrons with an excessive amount of laminating may have the job done the same day.
 Any materials which are left for lamination and never picked up will be placed in the Library’s lost and found, and be subject to the rules of such.
 The Library assumes no responsibility in the lamination process.
 Patrons are advised that discoloration, bubbling, and such are a probability when laminating.
 We cannot laminate social security cards.

 A twenty five cent ($ .25) fee will be charged for each black and white letter or legal sized copy made on the Library copy machines.
 An ledger sized copies made will be charged fifty cents ($ .50).
-Color copies are one dollar ($1.00) each and only available on letter sized paper.
-Copies on the main floor must be made by staff members only.
-Copy machines in the Genealogy Room are equipped with coin acceptor boxes, and accept quarters only.
-Change is available at the circulation desk.
+Copies are made by library staff only.

 Public Posting Boards